kubernetes/community/contributors/design-proposals/raw-block-pv.md

 # Non Goals
 * Support all storage devices natively in upstream Kubernetes.
 Non-standard storage devices are expected to be managed using extension mechanisms.
+* Provide a means for full integration into the scheduler based on non-storage related requests (CPU, etc.)
+* Provide a means of ensuring specific topology to ensure co-location of the data

 # Value add to Kubernetes